Rattlesnake terrifies North Carolina boaters as it swims across lake, attempts to slither aboard

 “Drive now!” another child can be heard yelling as the snake attempted to climb aboard the boat.

+“I would have drug them into the snake, and I knew it could climb onto the tube with them.
+So simply pulling away was not an option,” he said, adding that it was “pretty crowded and the kids were fairly excited, so getting something from under the seats to deter the snake with was going to take some time.”

+"We just thought we won't mess with it and he won't mess with us."

-The snake paused for a few seconds on the back of the boat before Robbins successfully shooed it away.
+At one point, the snake paused for a few seconds on the back of the boat before it turned to head toward the shore.

+Despite the scare, Robbins said several of kids on the boat “got back in the water that day with no concerns at all."

+"We have been back on the water several times since then and don't hesitate,” he added.

 ALLIGATOR SPOTTED NEAR NORTH CAROLINA MARINE BARRACKS, OFFICIALS WARN